philuttley/statistical-inference/_episodes/11-mle_confint_binning.md

 ## Confidence intervals of normally distributed MLEs

-We have seen that `curve_fit` (alongside several other minimisation algorithms) returns the covariance matrix of the fitted parameters together with their MLEs.
+Optimisation methods such as `curve_fit` (alongside several other minimisation algorithms) return the covariance matrix of the fitted parameters together with their MLEs.
 The variances (diagonal elements) in the covariance matrix can then be used to directly estimate the 1-$$\sigma$$ errors on each MLE, assuming that they are normally distributed.
+Lmfit also uses this approach to directly infer error bars on the data which are output by the fit report.

-If they are not normally distributed, the variances can give an indication of the error but it will not be exact.
+Note however that if the MLEs are not normally distributed, the variances can give an indication of the error but it will not be exact.

-It's also important to bear in mind that the covariance matrix estimated by `curve_fit` and other gradient-based minimisation algorithms are estimates obtained from the _Hessian_, i.e. the matrix of 2nd-order partial derivatives of log-likelihood (see above) and as such may also not be exact, even if the MLEs are normally distributed.
+It's also important to bear in mind that the covariance matrix estimated by `curve_fit`, lmfit and other gradient-based minimisation algorithms are estimates obtained from the _Hessian_, i.e. the matrix of 2nd-order partial derivatives of log-likelihood (see above) and as such may also not be exact, even if the MLEs are normally distributed.
 For these situations, it is possible to numerically evaluate exact confidence intervals and regions for MLEs, under the [__normal approximation__]({{ page.root }}/reference/#normal-approximation), i.e. the assumption that those MLEs are normally distributed.
 First, consider the log-likelihood for a single model parameter $$\theta$$ with MLE $$\hat{\theta}$$.
 Assuming that the likelihood is normally distributed we can write the log-likelihood as:

 $$L(\theta) = constant - \frac{(\theta - \hat{\theta})^{2}}{2\sigma_{\theta}^{2}}$$